ericweidman/Clique/README.md

 **Friends List**:

-The user can add others to their friends list, users can than manage their friends list.
+The user can add others to their friends list, users can then manage their friends list.

 Size: Small